POLICY GA MEDIA RELATIONS

 In these instances, the Associate Dean of Student Support Services and the Provost shall contact the Office of Marketing and Recruitment to assist the reporter in gaining clearance.

 In taking messages for someone to call a reporter, ask the specifics of what they want.
 No one likes to call a reporter when the subject is not known.
-E-mail a copy of the message to the Office of Marketing and Recruitment or call ext.
-2212, 2211, 2210.
+E-mail a copy of the message to the Office of Marketing and Communications or call ext.
+2212, 2211, or 2210.

 When an employee receives a media referral to serve as a source of college information, the following basic media rules should be followed: